QOS: A Quantum Operating System: Multi-programmer

-For example, a 10-qubit Qernel $Q_0$ running on a 20-qubit QPU gives 50\% spatial utilization.
-However, assume that $Q_0$ runs 3$\times$ longer than a 10-qubit Qernel $Q_1$.
+For example, a 10-qubit Qernel $Q_0$ spatially utilizes 50\% of a 20-qubit QPU.
+Now assume that $Q_0$ runs 3$\times$ longer than a 10-qubit Qernel $Q_1$.
 During $\frac{2}{3}$ of $Q_0$'s runtime, the qubits allocated to $Q_1$ will be idle, decreasing the effective utilization to only 66\%.
-Recall that it is impossible to schedule more Qernels during $Q_0$'s runtime, unlike in a typical CPU (\S~\ref{sec:background:foundations}).

-To minimize the fidelity impact and maximize the effective utilization of multi-programming, we utilize configurable Qernel \textit{compatibility} functions that quantify how well-suited are two Qernels to run together.

-\myparagraph{Qernel Compatibility Functions} Compatibility functions measure the crosstalk errors and the effective utilization of a Qernel pair by considering the Qernels' static properties (\S~\ref{sec:qernel:properties}).
-To measure crosstalk effects, we identify pairs of 2-qubit gates that run in parallel during Qernel execution.
-To quantify this without running the bundled Qernels, we use the \textit{entanglement ratio} and \textit{parallelism} Qernel static properties, where higher values indicate a higher chance for crosstalk errors \cite{tomesh2022supermarq}.
-Intuitively, the entanglement ratio captures the proportion of 2-qubit gates over all gates, and parallelism captures how many gates run in parallel per time unit, on average.
+\myparagraph{Quantifying crosstalk} To quantify crosstalk without running the bundled Qernels, we use the \textit{entanglement ratio} and \textit{parallelism} Qernel feature vectors of \cite{tomesh2022supermarq}, where higher values indicate a higher chance for crosstalk errors (\S~\ref{sec:background:foundations}).
+Intuitively, the entanglement ratio captures the proportion of 2-qubit gates over all gates, and parallelism captures how many gates run in parallel per time unit.
+Thus, more parallel 2-qubit gates equal a higher chance of crosstalk errors \cite{murali2020software}.

-To measure the spatial dimension of effective utilization, it suffices to compute the ratio of allocated QPU qubits over the number of QPU qubits.
-To measure the temporal dimension, we compare the relative duration between two Qernels.
-The \textit{depth} static property reflects the longest chain of gates that will be executed; therefore, it measures the Qernel's duration.
-More technically, we define effective utilization as $u_{eff}=\frac{N_{C_{max}}}{N_{QPU}} * 100 + \sum_{n=1}^{k} \frac{D_n}{D_{max}} * \frac{N_{C_n}}{N_{QPU}} * 100$, where $N_{C_{max}}, N_{QPU}$ are the number of qubits of the longest Qernel and the QPU, respectively, $k$ is the number bundled Qernels excluding the longest Qernel, and $D$ is the depth of the Qernel.
+\myparagraph{Compatibility formula} \coloredText{To quantify the compatibility of two candidate Qernels, we consider their effective utilization, as well as their joint entanglement ratio and parallelism scores.
+This is because we ideally want high effective utilization (not just higher spatial) and fewer crosstalk-induced errors.}